tuxerrante/llm-prompt-template/backend/go.md

 ## 2. Follow idiomatic Go style

 - Follow Effective Go and the standard library for naming, error handling, and control flow; avoid importing patterns from other languages.
-- Enforce `gofmt`, `go vet`, and a linter in CI so style is consistent and not debated during review.
+- Enforce `gofmt`, `go vet`, and a linter (eg: docker image at golangci/golangci-lint:latest-alpine) in CI so style is consistent and not debated during review.

 ## 3. Prefer small, cohesive APIs